Looting of the Eastern Mausoleum: Yu Mausoleum

+The soldiers then proceeded to the above ground Yu Mausoleum Memorial Halls and the underground palace of Puxiangyu East Dingling, and proceeded to similarly loot what they could.
 After removing the treasures from the graves, Sun and his army sealed the empty chambers with stones.
 They carted off some of China's greatest treasures, but some things could not be easily removed and the imposing buildings of the mausoleum still survive.